leohentschker/vslint/README.md

 | `log`                     | `string` or `winston.Logger`  | `info`                    | Allows you to set a log level or pass in a custom Winston logger.
 | `strict`                  | `boolean`                    | `true`                    | If true, this test will fail if any of the rules fail.
 If false, the test will pass and the snapshot will be logged with the failing results.
 This overrides the global `strict` setting.

+### Writing your own UX rules
+UX rules are written as JavaScript objects and passed into the `extendExpectDesignReviewer` call.
+You can view the default rules [here](./packages/shared/src/rules.ts).

 ## Running a review server
 ### Run using `npx`
 ```